maarten-postmastery/webhook-forwarder-gcp/README.md

 The function code can be changed after deployment using the code editor in the console.

+The Pub/Sub topic and subscriptions will be automatically created.
+This can be checked in the Pub/Sub section of the console after some data is received.
+You should see the topic and a subscription for each subscriber function.
+Refresh the page if you don't.

 #### Using console

-Click Create function and enter the following details:
+Click Create Function and enter the following details:

+* Basics
-* Name: Enter "endpoint" or another name.
+  * Function name: Enter "sendgrid-endpoint" or another name
-* Memory allocated: Select the default
+  * Region: Select a region close to the webhook provider
+* Trigger
-* Trigger: Select HTTP trigger
+  * Trigger type: Select HTTP
-* URL: Save the URL, which is needed by the webhook provider
+  * URL: Note the URL, which is needed by the webhook provider
+  * Authentication:
-* Authentication: Check "Allow unauthenticated invocations"
+    * Check "Allow unauthenticated invocations"
-* Source code: Select Inline editor
+    * Check Require HTTPS
+* Variables, networking and advanced settings
+  * Environment variables
+    * Runtime environment variables
+      * Add variable TOPIC_NAME with name for Pub/Sub topic, e.g. "sendgrid-events"
+* Click Next
+* Code
-* Runtime: Select Node.js
+  * Runtime: Select Node.js 10
+  * Entry point: Enter "endpoint"
+  * Enable the Cloud Build API when asked
+  * Source Code: Inline Editor
     * index.js: Copy the code from endpoint/index.js
     * package.json: Copy the code from endpoint/package.json
-* Function to execute: Enter "endpoint"

-The region can be changed under Advanced options.
-Choose a region that is close to the webhook provider.
+* Click Deploy

 #### Using gcloud